How to play Boutique Hotel Manager

 Preparation Phase

 • Each player secretly sets their daily rates by placing 1 Price Die on each day of the week on their Hotel Mat and 1 Price Die on the Breakfast space.
-Die values represent 100 to 600 in increments of 100.
+Dice values represent 100 to 600 in increments of 100. (i.e. 1 means 100, 2 means 200 etc..)

 • Each player receives 500 in Money Cards and 1 blank Money Card (card back on both sides).